History of Noah Cameron in Timeline

 In 2022, Noah Cameron played his first professional season with the rookie-level Arizona Complex League Royals, Single-A Columbia Fireflies, and High-A Quad Cities River Bandits.

-In 2023, Noah Cameron continued his professional career, pitching with Quad Cities and the Double-A Northwest Arkansas Naturals.
+In 2023, Noah Cameron pitched with Quad Cities and the Double-A Northwest Arkansas Naturals.

-On April 30, 2025, Noah Cameron was promoted to the major leagues for the first time after starting the season with Triple-A Omaha.
+On April 30, 2025, Noah Cameron was promoted to the major leagues for the first time.
+In his debut against the Tampa Bay Rays, he pitched 6+2⁄3 innings without allowing a hit, striking out three and earning his first career win.